1VolkoV1/Hopcroft/README.md

 * `fromAST` - creates DFA based on AST.
 Takes it's `alphabet`, `CharValueMap`, `FollowPos`

 ### Minimization
-Thus module emplements Hopcroft Algorithm and it is based on partitioning indistinguishable states.
+This module emplements Hopcroft Algorithm and it is based on partitioning indistinguishable states.

 * `eq` - checks if partitions are equal (deep equality)
 * `areInSame` - checks is two states are in same partition